-The Health and the Environment concentration explores the key determinants of human health, including physiological, social, psychological, spiritual, dietary and environmental factors.
+The Health and the Environment (Pre-Allied Health) concentration explores the key determinants of human health, including physiological, social, psychological, spiritual, dietary and environmental factors.
 This concentration incorporates studies in chemistry, basic and environmental biology, human development, sociology, cultural anthropology, psychology, and religion.
 Biology graduates completing the Health and the Environment concentration will be prepared for entry into Allied Health programs including accelerated or second degree BS programs or direct-entry MS programs in nursing.
-Graduates with the Health and the Environment concentration will also be prepared for advanced training in nutrition and diatetics (students should substitute CHEM 106 with CHEM 205 and BIOL 238) health education, public policy, and clinical study management.
+Graduates with the Health and the Environment concentration will also be prepared for advanced training in nutrition and diatetics (students should substitute CHEM 106 with CHEM 205 and BIOL 238), health education, public policy, and clinical study management.

-Nutrition, An Applied Approach (BIOL 161) 3

-Human Development (BIOL 166) 3

-(or PSYC 141 -Developmental Psychology)

-Human Anatomy (BIOL 225) 4

-Human Physiology (BIOL 246) 5

-Microbiology w/lab (BIOL 336) 4

-Nutrition and Metabolism (BIOL 361) 4

-Enviro.
-Contam. & Human Health (BIOL 369) 3

-Ecology & Evol. of Human Disease (BIOL 468) 3

-Upper Division Biology Elective 3

-Upper Division Biology Elective 3

-(or BIOL 475 -Internship)
+Nutrition: An Applied Approach (BIOL161) 3 Human Development (BIOL166) 3 Human Anatomy and Lab (BIOL225 and BIOL225L) 4 Human Physiology and Lab (BIOL246 and BIOL246L) 5 General Microbiology (BIOL336) 4 Nutrition and Metabolism (BIOL361) 4 Environmental Contaminants and Human Health (BIOL369) 3 Ecology and Evolution of Human Disease (BIOL468) 3 Earth and Environmental Science (SCI131) 3 Upper division biology electives (or BIOL475) 6